 If you have a cast, it will cover your foot and go to your knee.
 Your toes will be pointing downward.
 The cast will be changed every 2 to 3 weeks to help stretch your tendon.

 If you have a leg brace, splint, or boot, it will keep you from moving your foot.
 This will prevent further injury.
 You can walk once your doctor says it is OK to.

 To relieve swelling:

 - Put an ice pack on the area right after you injure it.

 - Use pillows to raise your leg above the level of your heart when you sleep.

 - Keep your foot elevated when you are sitting.

 You can take ibuprofen (such as Advil or Motrin), naproxen (such as Aleve or Naprosyn), or acetaminophen (such as Tylenol) for pain.

-- If you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or bleeding, talk with your doctor before using these medicines.
+- Talk with your health care provider if you have heart disease, liver disease, high blood pressure, kidney disease, or have had stomach ulcers or bleeding.

 At some point as you recover, your doctor will ask you to begin moving your heel.
 This may be as soon as 2 to 3 weeks or as long 6 weeks after your injury.